openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Unchanged vertebral body and posterior rib heterogeneity, likely related to prior radiation.

 ## Lung

+- Resolution of previously demonstrated diffuse airspace opacities.
+No air trapping.
+No reticular opacities on prone imaging.

+- Slightly decreased thickening of interlobular septae.
+Decreased subsegmental atelectasis within the lingula, right middle lobe, and lower lobes.

 - A few of the nodules are unchanged